fassetar/catalog/README.md

 Requirements (subject to change)
 ============
-> Avoiding use Jquery or any javascript included in the Asp.net Template.
+> I Avoid using the Jquery or any other javascripts included in the Asp.net Template.
 Handle all js files in Node solutions.

  - NodeJs
  - Asp.net MVC 5.0